 Up to three civilians, including two women, were reported injured in alleged Turkish artillery shelling on Hirrur on September 4th 2021.
-There were some claims that chemical weapons featured in the attack.
+There were claims that chemical weapons or white phosphorus were used in the attack.

-ANF News reported that three civilians were injured when an artillery shell landed near their home and that the injured were transferred to Zakho Hospital.
+ANF News also reported that three civilians were injured in an artillery strike near their home.

 According to Rudaw News, Turkish forces dropped six bombs and they landed nearly a kilometer from Abdullah Hassan’s house.
 Hassan, his wife Hadiya Mustafa, and their daughter Zhiman were hospitalized two hours after smoke from the bombs reached their house.